G-Taste

-G-Taste is a Japanese erotic manga series written and illustrated by Hiroki Yagami and serialized in Kodansha's Mr. Magazine (1996–2000) Young Magazine Uppers (2000–2004).
+G-Taste is a Japanese erotic manga series written and illustrated by Hiroki Yagami and serialized in Kodansha's Mr. Magazine from 1996 to 2000, before being moved to Young Magazine Uppers from 2000 to 2004.
 The "G" in "G-taste" is used symbolically as the letter between "F" (for "Fetish") and "H" (for "hentai").
-The anime has been licensed in the US by SoftCel Pictures.
-However the rights have since expired and now Critical Mass has since bought the rights.
+The anime was originally licensed in the US by SoftCel Pictures; the rights have since expired and now Critical Mass has since bought the rights.
 Not all of the series has been licensed as only the first five episodes have been released in the US.
 Episodes 6 and 7 have, to date, not been released in the US at all.
 An additional single episode OVA was released in 2010 bundled with the G-Best - G-Taste Best Selection compilation manga from Kodansha.

 The G-taste comics consist of a collection of four scene erotic vignettes, which typically each focus on a particular female character.
 Characteristically, they feature very little male involvement in sexual acts, which contributes to the voyeuristic atmosphere.
 They are not usually very graphic, abiding by the Japanese legal restriction on not showing genitals.
 Some of the activities shown include masturbation, bondage, lesbian sex etc.